tsunamishadow/bonusheroes/generalpatchnotes.md

 ### ANTI-MAGE: ABILITY REWORK
 -   Removed Scepter upgrade
 -   Replaced Spell Shield with Counterspell.
-Passively grants you 15/25/35/45% Magic Resistance and can be activated to provide a Counterspell shield for 1.4 second.
+Passively grants you 15/25/35/45% Magic Resistance and can be activated to provide a Counterspell shield for 1.2 seconds.
 Causes all spells that target you to be blocked and reflected onto the enemy.
 Cooldown: 15/11/7/3.
-Manacost: 40
+Manacost: 45/50/55/60

 ### ARC WARDEN:
 -   Tempest Double bounty increased from a fixed 180 Gold/XP to 180/240/300